7 Best Homeowners Insurance Companies in New York of 2023

 Liberty Mutual sets itself apart from other home insurance companies with unique resources like their Emergency Home Repairs service, which is available 24/7.

-If something happens to your pipes, it’s covered by your current policy, the company will send professionals to help you day or night.
+If something happens to your pipes and your current policy covers it, the company will send professionals to help you day or night.

 Liberty Mutual also offers exclusive group discounts if you’re part of participating associations or groups.

-In New York, the New York Public Employees Federation Membership Benefits Program and SUNY alumni groups offer very competitive premiums.
+In New York, participating in the New York Public Employees Federation Membership Benefits Program and SUNY alumni groups can offer members more competitive premiums through Liberty Mutual.

 Read a full Liberty Mutual home insurance review.